 PO 112 Globalization and Human Survival: 3 semester hours

-An introductory examination of some problems that confront all people today and will require global attention and cooperation for their amelioration.
+This course is an introductory examination of some problems that confront all people today and will require global attention and cooperation for their amelioration.
 Some problem areas considered include war, peace and security, ecology and resources, and poverty and development.
 The course also highlights the interconnectedness of the emerging global problems, considers various proposals, which have been made for addressing them, and treats the complications arising from differences of culture and values.

 PO 201 The Presidency: 3 semester hours

-An examination of the office, powers, and roles of the American presidency, the relationships of the presidency with other elements of the American political system and issues and problems raised by the presidency's performance today.
+This course is an examination of the office, powers, and roles of the American presidency, the relationships of the presidency with other elements of the American political system and issues and problems raised by the presidency's performance today.
 Recommended: PO 111.

 PO 202 Congress: 3 semester hours